LAHTeR/document_segmentation/README.md

 HUC_USER=...
 HUC_PASSWORD=... poetry run python scripts/train_model.py
 ```

+Without the credentials, the script is not able to download the inventories, but can proceed with previously downloaded ones.
 Add the `--help` flag to see all available options.

-To label the pages of one or more inventories using a previously trained model, use the [`scripts/predict_inventories.py`](scripts/predict_inventories.py) script, for instance:
+To extract the documents of one or more inventories using a previously trained model, use the [`scripts/predict_inventories.py`](scripts/predict_inventories.py) script, for instance:

 ```console
 poetry run python scripts/predict_inventories.py --model model.pt --inventory 1547,1548 --output 1547_1548.csv